 Regulating the coordination structure of metal single atoms for efficient electrocatalytic CO2 reduction

-Electrochemical CO2 reduction reaction (CO2RR) to eliminate the excess CO2 and produce fuels/chemicals under mild conditions provides a sustainable way to maintain the carbon balance and alleviate the energy shortage.
+The electrochemical CO2 reduction reaction (CO2RR) to eliminate excess CO2 and produce fuels/chemicals under mild conditions provides a sustainable way to maintain carbon balance and alleviate the energy shortage.
 However, the low current density, competitive H2 evolution reaction and uncontrollable product distribution are urgent to be solved.
-Benefiting from the well-defined active centers in single atom catalysts (SACs), the coordination bond, bond length/angle, et al. can be modulated to affect the selectivity/activity towards CO2RR, which relies on electrons transfer, adsorption states and so on.
-Hence, an in-depth summary about the regulation of coordination structure for CO2RR is significant and pressing.
-This review concentrates on the manipulation of central atoms, coordination atoms on carbon and other supports in SACs for CO2RR.
-As a prototype, definitive correlation between structure and XAFS spectra characteristics was properly decoded.
-Then, the influence of coordination atoms and coordination number on current density, reduction products, reactive path, etc., are highlighted.
-Finally, prospects such as identification of coordination structure, machine learning, fine adjustment of coordination atoms and control of product distribution were put forward.
-This Review contributes to provide profound insights for the rational design of coordination structure towards highly efficient and even guided electrocatalytic CO2 reduction.
+Benefiting from the well-defined active centers in single atom catalysts (SACs), the coordination bond, bond length/angle, etc. can be modulated to affect the selectivity/activity towards the CO2RR, which relies on electron transfer, adsorption states and so on.
+Hence, an in-depth summary about the regulation of the coordination structure for the CO2RR is significant and pressing.
+This review concentrates on the manipulation of central atoms and coordination atoms on carbon and other supports in SACs for the CO2RR.
+As a prototype, a definitive correlation between the structure and XAFS spectra characteristics was properly decoded.
+Then, the influence of the coordination atoms and coordination number on the current density, reduction products, reaction path, etc., is highlighted.
+Finally, prospects such as identification of the coordination structure, machine learning, fine adjustment of the coordination atoms and control of the product distribution were put forward.
+This Review contributes profound insights for the rational design of the coordination structure towards highly efficient and even guided electrocatalytic CO2 reduction.